CONTENTS

 McBean

-carried.
-When shall the committee sit again?
-I recognize the Minister of Parks,
+shall the committee sit again?
+I recognize the Minister of Parks, Culture and

 Next sitting, Mr. Speaker.

-Goudy: — Why is the member on her
+Speaker Goudy: Why is the member on her feet?

 Thank you, Mr. Speaker.
 Before orders of the day, I seek leave to move a motion